openssl-ca, ca - sample minimal CA application

 ./demoCA/.rnd - CA random seed information

-it can be difficult to fix.
-It is theoretically possible to rebuild the index
+if corrupted it can be difficult to fix.
+It is theoretically possible to

 V2 CRL features like delta CRLs are not currently supported.